 This allows a prisoner to spend time with their child.
 Prisoners can only apply for this if they will be the sole carer of a child, under the age of 16, when they finish their prison sentence.
 The prisoner also needs to be:

 - Subject to open conditions or is being considered eligible

 - Resident in a mother and baby unit and have other children outside of prison being cared for by others.

 For the Childcare Resettlement release to take place, the carer’s permission must be sought.
 If the child is in care of the Local Authority, then permission is required by them.
 The maximum time allowed is three nights in every two months.

 Eligibility for ROTL

-All prisoners, except those who are excluded from ROTL and those subject to restricted ROTL may apply for temporary release on SPL at any point of the sentence.
+All prisoners, except those who are excluded from ROTL and those subject to restricted ROTL (more below), may apply for temporary release on Special Purposes License at any point of the sentence.
 There is no minimum eligibility period.

-Not everyone can get Release on temporary licence (ROTL).
+However, not everyone can get ROTL.
 The prisoners excluded from ROTL are: